ferrous-systems/why-rust/src/what-is-rust.md

 * There are lots of places you can go for help
   * Forums, Discord, Reddit
   * Professional consulting firms
-* There will soon be a *premium* Rust compiler with a support contract
+  * Rust Toolchain vendors

 ## No-one is an expert overnight

 * Budget for some training
 * Budget for some time for the team to gain experience
-* (More on this later...)
+* Budget for some support when the team have questions

 ## You might need a bigger computer...

 > Today, compiling the __Rust compiler__ on a 4-core CPU, that is typically
 > found in a standard laptop, takes up to 15 minutes with another 5-10 minutes
 > for tests.
 However, a 96-core cloud virtual machine can complete the same
-> build in less than five minutes with tests completing in 35 seconds.
+> build in less than 5 minutes with tests completing in 35 seconds.

 ## Compile time checks vs run-time checks

 * Rust does a lot of work *up front*
 * The faster your checks run, the more productive you are!
-* Raspberry Pi 4 technically works, but it takes a while...
+* A Raspberry Pi 4 technically works, but it takes a while...

 ## Can I build safety-critical systems?